preciofishbone/OmniaDocs/web-content-management/web-pages/page-layouts/index.rst

 Settings in Omnia Admin
 ***********************
-Using the settings in Omnia Admin an administrator can select the Page Layouts that should be avalaible for the active Site Collection (applicable for Publishing Sites only).
+Using the settings in Omnia Admin, an administrator can select the Page Layouts that should be avalaible for the active Site Collection (applicable for Publishing Sites only).

 .. image:: layouts-1.png